20220856/RR-20220856.github.io/Technical-Support/Notes/Network-Protocols.md

 6. Presentation
 7. Application

+to connect 2 different sites a ROUTER is used - connecting two sites together wirelessly. a SWITCH is used to manage internal networks.

 Information added on the source end by a level in the OSI model will be removed on the receiving end by the same corresponding level.